bryanmcnett/aabo/README.md

 However, the hexagon has the nice property that it is made of two independent axis-aligned bounding triangles (minABC and maxABC), and unless two hexagons are nearly overlapping, a check of one hexagon’s minABC triangle vs the other’s maxABC triangle (or vice versa) is sufficient for initial trivial intersection rejection.

-Therefore, If the minABC is stored in one place and the maxABC is stored somewhere else, a bounding hexagon check is usually as cheap as a bounding triangle check, since the second triangle-triangle test is rarely necessary.
+Therefore, If the minABC is stored in one place and the maxABC is stored somewhere else (in memory, on disk, etc.), a bounding hexagon check is usually as cheap as a bounding triangle check, since the second triangle is rarely read.

-For AABB, no subset of the four checks encloses a finite volume, and so if you were to try to do initial trivial rejection with less than four values, the initial bounding object would have infinite volume.
-This is larger than the finite volume of an AABH's first triangle.
+For a 2D AABB, no subset of the four checks encloses a finite area, and so if you were to try to do initial trivial rejection with less than four values, the initial bounding object would have infinite area.
+This is larger than the finite area of an AABH's first triangle.
 That is the essential advantage of AABH.

 A cheap axis-aligned bounding triangle test against minABC can be done first, and only in the unlikely event that an intersection test passes, a subsequent test against maxABC can be done if so desired.
 In this way, AABH has a larger memory footprint than AABB, but uses less memory bandwidth and computation than AABB.